AntonioRamalho96/Easy-Sound/README.md

 ## Some technical stuff...
 ### Frame list format
 What is a frame list?? well a frame list is a list of chunks of frames.
 Each chunk of frames contains EasySound.CHUNK frames as a single byte string.
 Each frame is represented using 16 bits, therefor each CHUNK has EasySound.CHUNK*16 bits.
 What is a frame??
 It is a raw value of the audio.

-Put plot of a chunk

-Confused??
-Lets make a scheme:

-Put scheme